Wyld-1/Flick-Playback-Control/README.md

 The iPod Shuffle had the right idea with physical simplicity all those years ago, but I wanted to make it modern and take it a step further.

 ## Current status
-At gestures untested at this moment, but  graphics and app flow are up and running.
+All gestures are untested at this moment, but graphics and app flow are up and running.
 A welcome screen greets you upon first luanch, and a simple tutorial walks you through each gesture.
-Volume control isn't possible because WatchOS doesn't expose those APIs, even for remote playback.
+Volume control isn't possible because WatchOS doesn't expose volume APIs, even for remote playback.
 After testing, I'll add double flick detection and link to "Like song"

 ## Installation